 General obligation bonds are direct obligations of the City for which its full faith and credit are pledged.
 Repayment of general obligation bonds are from taxes levied on all taxable property located within the City.
-The City is not obligated in any manner for special assessment debt.

 The annual requirements to amortize the Magnolia 4A Economic Development Corporation debt issues outstanding at year ending are as follows: